RanHadar/OpenSourceExam-/README.md

 To Run these files, clone it.
-Run the command - npm install ejs express multer tesseract.js \n then to auto update everything with the server, you can run the command npm install --save-dev nodemon
+Run the command - "npm install ejs express multer tesseract.js" then to auto update everything with the server, you can run the command npm install --save-dev nodemon